On the dimension of CAT(0) spaces where mapping class groups act: Introduction

 There are at least two interesting actions of the mapping class group $\modsg$ of a closed orientable surface $\S_g$ on a complete \cat space.
 The most classical of these actions comes from the action of $\modsg$ on the first homology of $\S_g$: the resulting epimorphism $\modsg\to \spg$ gives an action of $\modsg$ on the Siegel upper half space ${\rm{\bf H}}_g$, which is the symmetric space for the symplectic group ${\rm{Sp}}(2g,\R)$.
 In this action the Torelli group acts trivially while the Dehn twists in non-separating curves act as neutral parabolics.

 The natural action of $\modsg$ on its Teichm\"uller space $\T_g$ gives rise to the second action. $\modsg$ preserves the Weil-Petersson metric $d_{\rm{WP}}$ on $\T_g$, which has non-positive curvature but is not complete \cite{wolp1, wolp2}.
 The action of $\modsg$ on the completion of $(\T_g,d_{\rm{WP}})$ is faithful if $g>2$ and is by semisimple isometries; all of the Dehn twists act elliptically, i.e.~have fixed points.
 (See \cite{mrb:bill, ursula} for more details.)
+If $g\ge 3$ then $\modsg$ cannot act properly by semisimple isometries on a complete \cat space \cite{KL}, \cite{BH} p.257.

 The (real) dimension of ${\rm{\bf H}}_g$ is $g(2g+1)$ while the dimension of $\T_g$ is $6g-6$.
 I do not know if $\modsg$ can act by semisimple isometries on a complete {\rm{CAT}}$(0)$ space whose dimension is less than $6g-6$ without fixing a point.
 The main purpose of this note is to prove the following weaker bound, which was announced in \cite{mrb:bill}.
-I do not claim that this bound is sharp.

-\begin{thmA} Whenever $\modsg$ acts by semisimple isometries of a complete {\rm{CAT}}$(0)$ space of dimension less than $g$, it must fix a point. \end{thmA}
+\begin{thmA} Whenever $\modsg$ acts by semisimple isometries on a complete {\rm{CAT}}$(0)$ space of dimension less than $g$, it must fix a point. \end{thmA}

 If $X$ is a polyhedral space with only finitely many isometry types of cells, then all cellular isometries of $X$ are semisimple \cite{mrb:ss}.
-Thus Theorem \ref{t:main} implies, in particular, that $\modsg$ cannot act without a global fixed point on a Bruhat-Tits building of affine type whose rank is iat most $ g$.
+Thus Theorem \ref{t:main} implies, in particular, that $\modsg$ cannot act without a global fixed point on a Bruhat-Tits building of affine type whose rank is less than $ g$.
+(In the case of trees, this was already known by Culler and Vogtmann \cite{CV}.)
 Actions on affine buildings arise from linear representations in a manner that we recall in Section \ref{s:reps}.
 Thus, as Farb points out in \cite{farb} p.44, control over such actions leads to constraints on the low-dimensional representation theory of $\modsg$.

 \begin{corA} Let $K$ be a field and let $\rho:\modsg\to {\rm{GL}}(g,K)$ be a representation.
 If $K$ has characteristic $0$ then the eigenvalues of each $\rho(\gamma)\ (\gamma\in\G)$ are algebraic integers, and if $K$ has positive characteristic they are roots of unity. \end{corA}